Semiparametric Bayesian Difference-in-Differences: Introduction

+Our Bayesian methodology requires specifying a likelihood function for the control arm, which we model using an exponential family structure.
+For example, in the Gaussian case, this leads to computational efficiency since the posterior remains multivariate Gaussian, allowing us to avoid computationally intensive methods like MCMC.
+If the likelihood function is misspecified, our approach naturally transitions to a quasi-Bayesian procedure.
+We provide a new posterior contraction result for the conditional mean function with respect to the quasi-posterior.
+This is in line with our Monte Carlo results, which show that our Bayesian procedures are resilient to likelihood misspecification caused by non-normal errors.
+We also adapt the Bayesian proposals to clustered data settings, where inference is conducted at a more aggregate level than the cross-sectional units.
+Finally, we extend our methods to study staggered treatment entry with multiple time periods.

-In the related literature, nonparametric Bayesian causal inference has recently received considerable interest; see, for example, the numerous applications in \cite{daniels2024BNP}. \cite{ray2020causal} develop the comprehensive theory for establishing the BvM theorem in the missing data framework, employing Gaussian process priors for the conditional mean function.
+Nonparametric Bayesian causal inference has recently received considerable interest.
+We refer readers to \cite{daniels2024BNP} for numerous applications. \cite{ray2020causal} develop the comprehensive theory for establishing the BvM theorem in the missing data framework, employing Gaussian process priors for the conditional mean function.
 Extending their methodology to the ATT would require nonparametric Bayesian modeling of both the propensity score and the conditional mean function for the treated group, as discussed in Remark \ref{rem:dist:ate}.
 A key innovation of our proposal is to circumvent this route by building our Bayesian procedure on a reparametrization that is particularly convenient for the analysis of the ATT.